Have you ever been to a conference or trade show and felt like it wasn’t worth the effort or the time or the money?

 Here are a few short and sweet tips that will help you be a conference pro:

 - Look at the agenda ahead of time to get an idea of the sessions you want to prioritize.
-Be sure to also get a map if it is a big conference so you aren’t relying on slow wi-fi connections to figure out where you are going.
+Also be sure to get a map if it is a big conference so you aren’t relying on slow wi-fi connections to figure out where you are going.

-- Don’t select sessions that you could practically teach yourself.
-Sign-up for at least one session that is completely out of your wheel house–I have had some of my best learnings in these sessions.
+- Don’t select sessions that you practically could teach yourself.
+Sign up for at least one session that is completely out of your wheelhouse–I have experienced some of my best learning in these random sessions.

 - Beware of conference buddies.
-It is great to go to a conference with a friend or colleague BUT it is very hard to network well when you are with someone else.
-First, you will be approached less.
+It’s great to go to a conference with a friend or colleague BUT it can make it very hard to network well when you are with someone you already know.
+First, you will be approached less often.
 Second, it’s harder to use context come ons when you already have someone to talk to.
 If you want a conference buddy, challenge yourself to sit separately and network on your own for part of the time.

 - You’re never ‘off’.
 You will have industry colleagues, cameras and possibly bosses at the event.
 Beware of the free booze and don’t get too sloppy!
 No one likes to see their new colleague dance on a table.
 Believe me, I know.